-We certify addiction treatment programs at various levels of care, from outpatient counseling services to residential or bedded care for those who need it.
-Programs and counselors work with you to identify the best course of treatment to fit your life and recovery goals.
-We also directly operate 12 Addiction Treatment Centers and oversee over 1,600 addiction treatment programs.
+In New York, addiction treatment is completely individualized.
+OASAS-certified programs practice person-centered care—treating the whole person, rather than the disease of addiction or its symptoms.
+We certify addiction treatment programs at various levels of care from outpatient counseling services to residential/bedded care.
+Programs and counselors work with individuals living with addiction to identify the best course of treatment to fit individual life and recovery goals and offer support to their loved ones.
+Specialty services for specific populations including youth and young adults, criminal justice-involved individuals, the LGBTQ+ community are available and expanding statewide to better meet the needs of all New Yorkers.
+We directly operate 12 Addiction Treatment Centers and oversee over 1,700 addiction treatment programs.
 Expanded regional programming including Centers of Treatment Innovation (COTIs), Open Access Centers and Regional Addiction Resource Centers, help us meet New Yorkers wherever they may be in their recovery journey.